Apex Magazine

 Apex Magazine, also previously known as Apex Digest, is an American horror and science fiction magazine.
 This subscription webzine, Apex Magazine, contains short fiction, reviews, and interviews.
 It has been nominated for several awards including the Hugo Award.

-After an 8-month hiatus starting in 2019, the magazine returned on January 5, 2020 with issue 121 and transitioned to a bimonthly publication cycle.
+After an 8-month hiatus starting in 2019, the magazine returned on January 5, 2020, with issue 121 and transitioned to a bimonthly publication cycle.

 About

-The monthly magazine was edited by award-winning author Catherynne M. Valente from issues #15-29, Hugo Award-winning editor, Lynne M. Thomas, from issues #30-55, and Sigrid Ellis, from issues #56-67.
-The current editor is Jason Sizemore, starting with issue #68.
+The monthly magazine was edited by award-winning author Catherynne M. Valente from issues #15–29, Hugo Award-winning editor, Lynne M. Thomas, from issues #30–55, and Sigrid Ellis, from issues #56–67.
+The current editor-in-chief is Lesley Conner.

 On June 25, 2009, it was announced that a print version of Apex Digest would be returning, this time utilizing print-on-demand technology.
 Upon return from its 2019 hiatus, Apex resumed digital-only publication.

 The magazine promotes a Story of the Year which is voted on by readers and fans of the magazine.
 It also published poems until 2017.